Infomaker/NPWriterPluginBundle/plugins/se.infomaker.options/README.md

 ## Configuration

-Options are specified as a specific type.
+Options are specified, in the writer client configuration file, as a specific type.
 Each type has a configurable number of options to choose from.

     {
           "id": "se.infomaker.options",